-Despite recent efforts at diplomacy under South Korea’s new president, Moon Jae-in, the stark differences between the two Koreas were on full display in the run-up to the 2018 Olympics.
+Despite recent efforts at diplomacy under South Korea’s new president, Moon Jae-in, the stark differences between the two Koreas were on full display in the run-up to the 2018 Winter Olympic Games.
 Even as South Koreans began welcoming athletes from around the world to the Winter Games, Kim Jong Un’s regime in the North put on a military parade in Pyongyang’s historic Kim Il Sung square.

 As CNN reported, four of the country’s newest missiles, the Hwasong-15, flew over the parade as Kim watched from a balcony, then spoke about the evils of imperialism.

 Appropriately, the parade commemorated the day Kim’s grandfather, Kim Il Sung, formed the Korean People’s Army (KPA) in 1948—a fateful year in the history of Korea’s division.